Online Banking Protection

 The Internet is a convenient way to access your accounts and communicate with Southwest National Bank.
 By following these tips, you can enjoy a safe and secure online experience.

 - Keep passwords to yourself.
 Never share your passwords or PINs with anyone.
+If you share your passwords, you've given that person or entity permission to access your personal and account information.

 - Memorize your passwords.
 Never write your passwords down.